Contextual Search in the Presence of Adversarial Corruptions: Discussion of algorithmic choices affecting the regret guarantee

 \begin{remark} We note that the additional $d^2$ degradation in the regret compared to the uncorrupted case arises from the use of Carath\'eodory's Theorem and the use of landmarks respectively.
 We view the former as inherent to our approach and therefore achieving a linear dependence on $d$ would require fundamentally new ideas.
 Regarding the latter, landmarks may be an artifact of the particular analysis and there may be other ways to identify such a highly undesirable point while still retaining the main principles of our methodological approach. \end{remark}

-\xhdr{Further details on the need for improper cuts (Section~\ref{ssec:improper_cut}).} In order to prove the results of this section, we use a simplified version of undesirability levels; we define a point's $\vp \in \calK_\phi$ undesirability level as the number of rounds within epoch $\phi$, for which
+\xhdr{Further details on the need to combine multiple explore queries.} In order to prove the results of this section, we use a simplified version of undesirability levels; we define a point's $\vp \in \calK_\phi$ undesirability level as the number of rounds within epoch $\phi$, for which

 We next present two propositions regarding the number of contexts needed in order to guarantee that we have found an appropriately undesirable hyperplane, for the cases of $d=2$ and $d=3$ respectively.